armanjindal/armanjindal.github.io/content/digital-garden/meta/The-Garden-Metaphor.md

 I find the metaphor of the "garden" much richer.

 Gardens are a primordial place of *creation*.
 Unlike blogs which are comprised of distinct, complete, organized writing — gardens always chaotically grow.
-Comprised of a network of notes, they responding to the environment, often so slowly that the naked eye notices no difference.
 Like the act of *physically* gardening, writing here radically incremental. **It isn't heroic or final.**  One is never *done* working on their garden.
 That would be ridiculous.
 But one day after a good days work,  you look up (from your laptop) and see something alive.

 By gardening here, I hope to bring these pages *alive*.
 The best places have "life"(see:[Timeless Way of Building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building)).
 You feel it when you walk in.
-Call it vibes, a feeling, energy, juju: what I call "life" is that intangible but real quality in people, places, and things.

 Most of my pieces are *saplings.* Expect some typos, incomplete sentences, and notes with little structure.
 The writing here isn't my considered "final" opinion.
 In fact, the only certainty I have is that much will change and die.
 This is good.